billhails/SabakiThemes/README.md

 [blender/previews](blender/previews)), so that I could then refer to those images and adjust the css drop shadows to match.
-Having done that, I realised that some of the shadows, while much more faithful to the actual lighting, are quite extreme and some people might find them distracting.
+Having done that, I realised that some of the shadows, while much more faithful to the actual lighting, are quite extreme and people might find them distracting.
 For that reason those more extreme themes have been renamed to `-hard` variants, and "softer" variants have replaced the originals.
 Let me know which you prefer.